julelang/manual/src/api/implementation/production.md

 # Production

-Jule API provides debug implementation by default.
-Debug implementation may require additional information arguments at points such as function calls.
-In this context, there is a code difference between the production implementation and the debug implementation, so you may need to adapt to this.

 If you want to use the Production implementation, define the `__JULE_ENABLE__PRODUCTION` macro before importing the relevant API sections.
+It will not change any signature in the API, it may change the underlying implementation.

 For example: